Use the Benefits Row view to view each benefit as a line item.

 - Amount: Dollar amount.
 Used for limitations and deductibles.

 - Time Period: Some options affect insurance remaining calculations; others are informational only.

-- Quantity/Qualifier: If there is a frequency limitation on a category or procedure, enter a number and select the qualifier that matches.
-This is informational only, and does not affect Insurance Remaining Estimates.
+- Quantity/Qualifier: If there is a frequency limitation or waiting period on a category or procedure, enter a number and select the qualifier that matches.

 - Coverage Level:

 - Individual: Apply this benefit change to all individual subscribers on this plan.
 Most commonly used for maximums or deductibles.

 - Family: Use when a family has a benefit that is in addition to the individual coverage of the subscriber (e.g. individual preventative benefit is $250 per year, but the family has a total cap of $500).
 This is used when specific categories of coverage have specific limits.